• Skip to primary navigation

 Smoked turkey brings a bold, unique twist to our meals.
 It's perfect for those avoiding pork while still craving that savory kick.

-It's shredded and offers a deep, smoky flavor.
-Pair it with beans or stews for a hearty dish.
-Use a 1:1 ratio, matching the amount you'd use for salt pork.
+It's shredded and offers a deep, smoky flavor, with subtle sweetness.
+Pair it with beans or stews for a filling dish.

 From our experience, smoked turkey breathes new life into our family recipes.
 It's lower in fat and a great alternative for a leaner dish.